 – Michael Ash

-What really came across from the PLM event was the passion of the team.
+What really came across from the Prescribing Lifestyle Medicine event was the passion of the team.
 They hold in their hands this model, brilliant in its simplicity, that has the potential to revolutionise general practice and the collective health of the population, and they teach it beautifully.
 This course is perfect for GPs, medical students, and indeed anyone who’s ever been desperate to help a desperate patient.
 And the lunch (replete with wholefoods and perfectly balanced nutritional content, of course) was delicious too!